 "But ask the animals what they think-let them teach you; let the birds tell you what's going on.
 Put your ear to the earth-learn the basics.
 Listen-the fish in the ocean will tell you their stories.
-Isn't it clear that they all know and agree that God is sovereign, that he holds all things in his hand- Every living soul, yes, every breathing creature?
+Isn't it clear that they all know and agree that God is sovereign, that he holds all things in his hand-Every living soul, yes, every breathing creature?
 Isn't this all just common sense, as common as the sense of taste?
 Do you think the elderly have a corner on wisdom, that you have to grow old before you understand life?

-What is God speaking to you through creation?
+What may God want to teach you today through paying attention to creation?

-A PRAYER TO GOD WHO TRAVELS WITH US by John Pritchard, bishop of Oxford
+A PRAYER TO GOD WHO TRAVELS WITH US